 Cash, checks, money orders, traveler's checks, Visa, MasterCard and Discover are accepted for course payment.
-Course payments may be made online or in person at the following locations:
+Course payments may be made online or in person at the following locations: Note: Payment for courses at the WRTTC must be by check or money order unless made online.
+The student is responsible for mailing the payment to the main campus.
+Payment is not finalized (this involves mailing and processing time) until the Cashier Office in Midland posts payment to the student's account.

-Advanced Technology Center 3200 W. Cuthbert (432) 681-6326 or 681-6330
+Advanced Technology Center 3200 W. Cuthbert Midland, TX 79701 (432) 681-6326 or 681-6330

-Main Campus 3600 N. Garfield (432) 685-4518
+Midland College Main Campus 3600 N. Garfield Midland, TX 79705 (432) 685-4518